Understanding the Lithium Ion Transport in Concentrated Block-Copolymer Electrolytes on a Microscopic Level: Conclusion

 In the present study, we elucidated the structural properties of lamellar BCPs with unusually short PEO chains and high \ce{LiTFSI} salt loadings.
 It was found that increasing the salt concentration from \sysFive{} to \sysTwo{} (i.e.~EO:\ce{Li+}:\ce{THF}) results in a change of the cation--coordination environment.
 A steep drop of the number of coordinating PEO oxygen atoms and an increase of coordinating \ce{TFSI} oxygens has been observed in this case.
 The \sysTwo{} system exhibits a fraction of more than half of all cations that are no longer coordinated by any PEO chain.
 Most notably, this change in coordination is not only caused by a swelling of the PEO domain but also by the formation of a salt--rich layer in the middle of the bilayer.
 Starting from intermediate salt concentrations, the systems show the retraction of PEO from this central layer.
 Consequently, cations are coordinated by \ce{TFSI} and \ce{THF} exclusively in the middle.
 The added salt also causes stretching of the PEO chains in order to accommodate more cations per polymer chain.
 As a result, the number of \ce{Li+} per polymer chain strongly increases.
 A similar increase in coordination is observed with respect to the anions as well.
 Since multiple cations coordinate a single anion and vice versa, a network--like structure of salt is formed between the polymer chains.
 In the limit of large salt concentrations the majority of cations is part of a single large cluster.
 Additional \ce{THF} is able to partially break up this structure by removing \ce{TFSI} from highly coordinated cations.

 Most importantly, systems with high salt concentrations exhibit remarkably high cationic mobility located in the central salt--rich layer unraveling the microscopic origin of the experimental observations.
 Unlike typical PEO--based SPEs in which the anions show much higher diffusion coefficients, the diffusion coefficients are approximately equal for both anions and cations.
 This qualitatively agrees with the high cationic transference numbers found in the experiment.
 Since the PEO chains are immobilized by the high salt loadings, we conclude that this cation transport is decoupled from the polymer motion.
+This decoupled mode of transport is generally applicable to a wide range of microstructures with continuous conduction paths.
 A key contribution of this work is that the cation transport is facilitated by the \ce{LiTFSI} network in the central salt layer instead.
 Furthermore, the ion transport can be strongly improved by adding \ce{THF}.
 In the future other solvents with better properties, e.g.~higher electrochemical stability, can be investigated as a \ce{THF} substitute.
 Thus, the tuning of transport properties can be achieved by optimizing solvents in experiments.

 [1]{#1} \makeatletter {\begingroup \do\@makeother\dospecials \catcode`\{=1 \catcode`\}=2 \doi@aux} [1]{\endgroup\texttt{#1}} \makeatother \mcitethebibliography{\thebibliography} \csname @ifundefined\endcsname{endmcitethebibliography} { \endmcitethebibliography\endthebibliography}{}